 Document at least 15 days before termination of services that written notification was sent to the parent with the right to appeal in the child care case management system.

 At initial eligibility and redetermination, specifically state in the child care case management system that staff discussed and the parent signed a disclosure stating that the parent is required to report daily attendance and absences.

+Note: Notices will be automatically sent to providers and parents from the child care case management system.

 Encourage providers to post reminders about the importance of regular attendance on the health and well-being of the child.